astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ### Example

 As a simple example of how these concepts work together, say we have a DAG that is scheduled to run every 5 minutes.
 Looking at the most recent DAG run, the logical date is `2022-08-28 22:37:33` (shown below **Run** next to the DAG name in the UI), which is the same as the **Data interval start** shown in the bottom right corner of in the screenshot below.
-The logical date is also the timestamp that will be incorporated into the **Run ID** of the DAG run which will is how the DAG run is identified in the Airflow metadata database.
+The logical date is also the timestamp that will be incorporated into the **Run ID** of the DAG run which is how the DAG run is identified in the Airflow metadata database.
 The **Data interval end** is 5 minutes later.

 ![5 Minute Example DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_5minExample.png)